 Bio

 I hold a B.A. in Psychology from UC Berkeley and am currently a Clinical Psychology Doctoral Candidate at the Wright Institute.
-I am currently placed at the Sutter Alta Bates Summit Medical Center | Herrick Campus in Berkeley, CA, where I work with individuals experiencing psychiatric crises.
+This year, I’m completing my practicum at Sutter Alta Bates Summit Medical Center | Herrick Campus in Berkeley, where I work with people experiencing psychiatric crises.

 • "Sometimes simply existing is an act of resistance."